wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 }
 ```

-Now lets tackle the `fromSelect` is not defined bug in `money.js` line 11.
+Let's tackle the `fromSelect` is not defined issue happening in `money.js` on line 11.

 ![](@attachment/Clipboard_2020-05-28-14-55-41.png) 7:44